fmaussion/fmaussion.github.io/posts/iceland_trek/05_day.md

 our passage in this perfectly smooth and untouched landscape so Conni enjoys herself by walking in Fabien’s footsteps for a while.
 For the first time in days, we spot a flock of tiny birds hopping around sparse tufts of grass, finally confirming our approach to more habitable surroundings.
-Having climbed the the Kálfafellsfjallsendi plateau, we get a wonderful view that allows us to trace back our previous days and to wave goodbye to the lava deserts, the glaciers and their mighty rivers.
+Having climbed the Kálfafellsfjallsendi plateau, we get a wonderful view that allows us to trace back our previous days and to wave goodbye to the lava deserts, the glaciers and their mighty rivers.